-(a) registering the electricity and/or gas meters at the property with OVO Energy, providing electricity and gas to the property and administering the Landlord's account;

-(b) registering the Landlord with the relevant local authority for the payment of council tax; and

-(c) registering the Landlord with the incumbent water supplier to the property.
+- (a) registering the electricity and/or gas meters at the property with OVO Energy, providing electricity and gas to the property and administering the Landlord's account; - (b) registering the Landlord with the relevant local authority for the payment of council tax; and - (c) registering the Landlord with the incumbent water supplier to the property.
 The water supplier may contact the Landlord in order to provide further information about its services and products and conclude an agreement with the Landlord for those services and products.

-OVO Energy will use the landlord's name and contact details only for the purposes set out above.
-OVO Energy will comply with its obligations as a data controller in the Data Protection Act 1998, the General Data Protection Regulation ((UK) 2016/679) and any other data protection legislation which is enacted in the UK and will handle the landlord's data in the manner set out in OVO Energy's standard terms and conditions and/or privacy policy.
-OVO Energy will not share the landlord's details with any third party other than the relevant local authority and incumbent water supplier, and will hold the landlord's details for the duration of any contract with OVO.
-From 25 May 2018, the Landlord is reminded of their rights under the General Data Protection Regulation to access, rectification, erasure, restriction of processing, and portability of their data.
+OVO Energy will use the Landlord's name and contact details only for the purposes set out above.
+OVO Energy will comply with its obligations as a data controller in the Data Protection Act 1998, the General Data Protection Regulation ((EU) 2016/679) and any other data protection legislation which is enacted in the UK and will handle the Landlord's data in the manner set out in OVO Energy's standard terms and conditions and/or privacy policy.
+OVO Energy will not share the Landlord's details with any third party other than the relevant local authority and incumbent water supplier, and will hold the Landlord's details for the duration of any contract with OVO Energy.
+The Landlord is reminded of their rights under the General Data Protection Regulation to access, rectification, erasure, restriction of processing, and portability of their data.
 If the Landlord is dissatisfied with the manner in which OVO Energy handles their details they may lodge a complaint with the Information Commissioner's Office.
-If the landlord has any questions regarding the details or use of the landlord's data held by OVO Energy, the landlord may contact OVO Energy at 1 Rivergate, Temple Quay, Bristol BS1 6ED or hello@ovoenergy.com hello@ovoenergy.com.
+If the Landlord has any questions regarding the details or use of the Landlord's data held by OVO Energy, the Landlord may contact OVO Energy at 1 Rivergate, Temple Quay, Bristol BS1 6ED or www.ovoenergy.com/help.